thauvette/strength-tracker/README.md

 TODO: connect to watch? - not available in brave

 TODO: custom plate calculator settings per exercise (example on RDL I only want 25s and under)

+TODO: desktop version? would require manual uploads, but would be nice for stats

 ## CLI Commands